The problem with trying to save people

 But you cannot make a person stop drinking, using, or otherwise prevent them from destroying themselves.

 You can choose to take excellent care of you, even though it feels wrong or selfish to do so.
-You can join together with those who struggle as you do, who watch the evil the disease gradually strip away everything good.
-You can read the about the latest overdose and the heartbroken family and pray that it will never be your family.
+You can join together with those who struggle as you do, who watch the evil disease gradually strip away everything good.
+You can read about the latest overdose and the heartbroken family and pray that it will never be your family.

 Or you can ask yourself how healthy you intend to be when at last your loved one is ready to get help?
 You can consider that sitting on the edge of your seat and waiting for the phone to ring is not helping your loved one and that it is robbing you of living.